bmezaris/ObjectGraphs/README.md

 ```
 ftp://multimedia2.iti.gr
 ```
-Access to the FTP server has been tested using Mozila Firefox and File Explorer ("Add a network location") in Windows 10.
 To request access creadentials for the ftp please send an email to: bmezaris@iti.gr, gkalelis@iti.gr.

 The data stored in the ftp server are: